 Located in Eastern France, close to the border with Germany, Strasbourg is the perfect choice for a romantic winter getaway.
 Just head to “La Petite France” and you’ll know what I’m talking about.
 The narrow, cobbled streets and old, timbered buildings will make you feel like you traveled back in time.
 Another place that it’s a must is The Strasbourg Market of the Infant Jesus, the oldest Christmas market in France and one of the oldest ones in Europe (established in the mid-16th century).

 Liechtenstein might be one of the smallest countries in Europe and one of only two double landlocked countries in the world but that doesn’t mean it doesn’t have anything to offer.
 The entire country lies in the Alps, meaning that there will be a lot of beautiful towns that are a great choice for a winter vacation.
-One such town is Malbun, a charming Alpine town that’s great for long walks, skiing, snowboarding, sledging, and famous for its cheese fondue.
+One such town is Malbun, a charming Alpine town that’s great for long walks, skiing, snowboarding, sledding, and famous for its cheese fondue.

 If you want to visit, the only way to reach to Malbun is by taking a train because there are no airports in Liechtenstein (the total territory of the entire country is 160 square kilometers).